Tennessee has just 6 picks in 2022 NFL draft to fill holes along both lines

 Round 6: CB Josh DeBerry, Boston College

 Even though Tennessee drafted Virginia Tech CB Caleb Farley in the first round this year, the rookie barely played before tearing his ACL in early October, causing him to miss the rest of the season.
-Prior to that, Farley had racked up 60 snaps, which was just under 9 percent of the team’s defensive plays.
+Prior to that, Farley had racked up 60 snaps, which is just under 9 percent of the team’s defensive plays.

-While it’s too early to label Farley a bust, the team likely will look to add to the position in the offseason, especially if Tennessee cuts Jenkins at the end of the season.
+While it’s too early to label Farley as a bust, the team likely will look to add to the position in the offseason, especially if Tennessee cuts Jenkins at the end of the season.

 With DeBerry, the Titans get yet another player who has fallen a bit under the radar and could outperform his draft standing relatively quickly.
 From a mid-October stock report from PFN: “DeBerry has long been labeled an under-the-radar cornerback, but he’s delivering on that with his best season yet.
 He already has 2 interceptions and 2 pass deflections.
 In the words of PFN Draft Analyst and resident Boston College fanatic Oliver Hodgkinson, DeBerry is ‘a ball hawk who’s tough, instinctive, and a decent athlete.’”